Diseases Of The Arteries Veins And Lymphatic Question and Answers

 The submandibular salivary gland is dissected

-Spinal accessory nerve is divided in 2 places.
+The spinal accessory nerve is divided in 2 places.

-Transection of jugular vein.
+Transaction of the jugular vein.

 Skin is closed with suction drainage.

-• Lymph nodes – submental, submandibular, upper and lower deep cervical groups, posterior cervical group and supraclavicular group.
+• Lymph nodes – submental, submandibular, upper and lower deep cervical groups, posterior cervical group, and supraclavicular group.

 • Sternomastoid muscle.